GeorgeWebDevCy/drousia-map/readme.txt

 Markers are logged in the order they appear in `data/locations.json`.

 == Changelog ==
-= 2.80.0 =
+= 2.81.0 =
-* Default navigation mode reverted to walking
-= 2.78.0 =
+* Driving icon requests walking directions to avoid multi-route behavior = 2.78.0 =
 * Fix nature path route using only start, end and waypoint coordinates = 2.77.0 =